dhcgn/iot-ephemeral-value-store/README.md

 # iot-ephemeral-value-store

 This project provides a simple HTTP server that offers ephemeral storage for IoT data.
 It generates unique key pairs for data upload and retrieval, stores data temporarily based on a configurable duration, and allows data to be fetched in both JSON and plain text formats.
+The key pairs ensure that you can securely share the download key, but only you can upload data using the upload key.

 ## Features

 - **Key Pair Generation**: Generate unique upload and download keys for secure data handling.
 - **Data Upload**: Upload data with a simple GET request using the generated upload key.
-- **Data Retrieval**: Retrieve stored data using the download key, either as JSON or plain text for specific data fields.
+- **Data Retrieval**: Retrieve stored data using the download key, either as JSON, plain text, or base64 encoded for specific data fields.
 - **Patch Feature**: Combine different uploads into a single JSON structure, which can be downloaded with one call.
+Use one upload key for multiple values.
 - **Privacy**: Separate keys for upload and download to ensure secure and private data handling.
+- **Base64 Decoding**: Server-side base64 decoding for easy usage.
+- **Simple HTTP GET**: All operations are done using HTTP GET requests, making it compatible with very simple IoT technology.

 ## Why?